EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 ### taxonomy

-The `taxonomy` directory contains output files summarising the various taxonomic assignment results using tools like `CAT_pack`, `cmsearch`, and `Krona`.
-There are four output files in this directory.
+The `taxonomy` directory contains output files from taxonomic assignment tools such as `CAT_pack` and `cmsearch`, as well as visualizations generated with `Krona`.

 ```bash
 ├── qc